Brontë family: Early teaching opportunities

-Only Emily never became a governess.
+Unlike her two (surviving) sisters, Emily never became a governess.
 Her sole professional experience would be an experiment in teaching during six months of intolerable exile in Miss Patchett's school at Law Hill (between Haworth and Halifax).
 In contrast, Charlotte had teaching positions at Miss Margaret Wooler's school and in Brussels with the Hegers.
 She became governess to the Sidgwicks, the Stonegappes and the Lotherdales where she worked for several months in 1839, then with Mrs White, at Upperhouse House, Rawdon, from March to September 1841.
 Anne became a governess and worked for Mrs Ingham, at Blake Hall, Mirfield from April to December 1839, then for Mrs Robinson at Thorp Green Hall, Little Ouseburn, near York, where she also obtained employment for her brother in a futile attempt to stabilise him.

 Working as governesses

 The family's finances did not flourish, and Aunt Branwell spent the money with caution.
 Emily had a visceral need of her home and the countryside that surrounded it, and to leave it would cause her to languish and wither.
 Charlotte and Anne, being more realistic, did not hesitate in finding work and from April 1839 to December 1841 the two sisters had several posts as governesses.
 Not staying long with each family, their employment would last for some months or a single season.
 However, Anne did stay with the Robinsons in Thorp Green where things went well, from May 1840 to June 1845.